 Use the fields in the Filters area to filter the resolution list.
 You can filter by text, by program name, by resolution type, or by project; real-time filtering is available.
 The option Hide unused is selected by default and hides manual resolutions that were not applied at the time of the latest build.
 Unused resolutions are existing resolutions that point to lines that no longer contain a dynamic call.
-If this option is not selected, the unused resolutions appear in the resolutions list marked with a warning icon.
-For these resolutions, special actions are available on right-click: Delete (removes it) or Reassign resolution (the user can decide to reassign values of this resolution to another automatic resolution present in that program).
+If this option is not selected, the unused resolutions are available on right-click: Delete (removes it) or Reassign resolution (the user can decide to reassign values of this resolution to another automatic resolution present in that program).